-The guiding team will consist of experts such as OLIVER KOMAR, PhD, professor at Zamorano and in charge of e-Bird Honduras: ROBERT in GALLARDO, author of the Guide to the birds of Honduras, expert birdwatching guide and operator of Mt.
-Gem Tours; WILLIAM ORELLANA and ALEXANDER ALVARADO, expert birdwatching guides; and others.
+The guiding team will consist of experts such as OLIVER KOMAR, PhD, professor at Zamorano and in charge of e-Bird Honduras: ROBERT GALLARDO, author of the Guide to the birds of Honduras, expert birdwatching guide and operator of Tours; Gem WILLIAM Mt.
+ORELLANA ALVARADO, ALEXANDER expert birdwatching guides; and others.